rzinkstok/skymap/skymap/star_database.md

 The Hipparcos catalogue (118,218 stars) was first published in 1997, together with the larger Tycho catalogue (1,058,332 stars).
 In 2000, the Tycho-2 catalogue was published, containing even more stars (2,539,913) at a slightly higher accuracy than Tycho-1.
 For all practical purposes, the newer Tycho-2 supersedes the earlier Tycho catalogue (from now on, Tycho-1) completely.
-For the
-Hipparcos catalogue, a new reduction of the raw data was published in 2007, bringing much more accurate astrometrics.
+The only exceptions is the variability data in Tycho-1: Tycho-2 does not say anything about that.
+For the Hipparcos catalogue, a new reduction of the raw data was published in 2007, bringing much more accurate astrometrics.

 The astrometric accuracy of the Hipparcos catalogue is much better than that of the Tycho catalogues: for Hp < 9 mag, the median precision for the position